ogi02/Odyssey/README.md

 A website like Patreon, built by two 11 graders with Flask and Svelte JS.

 ## Requirements
-pipenv - any version
+pipenv - any version \
-python - any version >= 3
+python - any version >= 3 \
-npm - don't know really, have to checl
+npm - don't know really, have to check \

 ### To Run
 ```